helenaholley/OCBE-Textbook/book/Introduction.md

 *Welcome to the Unofficial Living Textbook: Organic Chemistry With a Biological Emphasis*

 This page was created as a resource for organic chemistry students at Dickinson College.
+We'll be using it to update the textbook and add new content!

-The cover page contents of the original textbook continue below.
+The cover page contents of the original textbook continue below:

 *Organic Chemistry With a Biological Emphasis*